Getting Started

 Sample SpiceLogic Decision Tree Analyzer model comparing Test versus No Test treatment paths with chance events, probabilities, and life-year payoffs.

-Ok, first thing first.
-Let's start with the SpiceLogic Decision Tree software.
-You will be greeted with a window like this.
-You will see this same window if you click the "Decision Tree" button from the Rational Will software's start screen.
+Start SpiceLogic Decision Tree Pro.
+You will see the start window below.
+You will also see this same window if you click "Decision Tree" from the Rational Will start screen.

 SpiceLogic Rational Will start page with buttons to begin a Decision Tree from a Decision Node, Chance Node, or Markov Model, plus options to set up criteria first or use Machine Learning.